softboiler/copier-pipeline/docs/contributing.md

 ### Cross-platform PowerShell

 PowerShell, once a Windows-only system shell, is now supported on Windows, MacOS, and Linux alike.
 This repository features tooling that sets up the environment with [`scripts/Sync-Py.ps1`](<https://github.com/softboiler/copier-pipeline/blob/main/scripts/Sync-Py.ps1>), to be run on cross-platform PowerShell.
 The contents of [`scripts/Initialize-Shell.ps1`](<https://github.com/softboiler/copier-pipeline/blob/main/scripts/Initialize-Shell.ps1>) represents a sort of "profile" for your PowerShell terminal sessions.
 But you are not required to add it to your user shell profile.
-Instead, it is explicitly invoked whenever needed, including in other shell scripts, local `pre-commit` hooks and in VSCode Tasks.
+Instead, it is explicitly invoked whenever needed, including in other shell scripts, local `prek` hooks and in VSCode Tasks.

 However, if you do want to add it to your user shell profile, you may do so by running `code $PROFILE` in `pwsh` after you have installed it, which will open your `pwsh` user profile in VSCode.
 You may then copy the contents of [`scripts/Initialize-Shell.ps1`](<https://github.com/softboiler/copier-pipeline/blob/main/scripts/Initialize-Shell.ps1>) into a conditional statement that checks whether you are in this project's directory (e.g. `copier-pipeline`), like so: